- Student MUST attend a Proposal Writing Workshop each academic year and must be enrolled on a full-time basis.

 - Groups of 3 or more students applying together for the same project or presentation will be limited to a total of $1,500.

-- Awards are competitive and decisions for funding will be based on the quality of your grant applicaiton.
-Having a paper accepted, personal or career goals, and graduate school admission alone are note sufficient justification for fudning.
+- Awards are competitive and decisions for funding will be based on the quality of your grant application.
+Having a paper accepted, personal or career goals, and graduate school admission alone are not sufficient justification for funding.

-- Research projects must be supervised by a faculty mentor or sponsor.
+- Projects must be supervised by a faculty mentor or sponsor.

 - Research must conform to standards set by the Institutional Review Board for the Protection of Human Participants and Institutional Animal Care and Use Committee.
 Students using human or animal subjects for data collection need to include evidence that IRB or IACUC approval has been obtained or is being sought.
 If applicable, evidence of IRB or IACUC approval is required for those seeking support for travel.

-- A final report must be submitted to the Sponsored Research Office promptly after completion of the project.
+- A final report must be submitted to the Sponsored Research Office, Erwin 202 promptly after completion of the project.

 GUIDELINES for TRAVEL